Britain's political risks, economic fears keep sterling under pressure

 By Joice Alves

-LONDON, June 8 (Reuters) - Sterling fell on Wednesday, staying close to a near three-week low touched this week against the U.S. dollar, amid investor nervousness about a confidence vote on British Prime Minister Boris Johnson that left him politically vulnerable.
+LONDON, June 8 (Reuters) - Sterling fell on Wednesday, staying close to a near three-week low touched this week against the U.S. dollar, amid worries for the UK economy and investor nervousness about a confidence vote on British Prime Minister Boris Johnson that left him politically vulnerable.

 Heightened political uncertainty has added further pressure on sterling, which has declined more than 7% this year, weighed down by Britain's dismal growth outlook.